ailich/USF_dissertation_template/README.md

 These Rmd files contain your chapters. `01_Chapter1.Rmd` has a call to `\pagenumbering{arabic}`.
 This resets the numbering from roman numerals to normal numbers.

-The csl specifies the citation format, and the bibliography specifies where your references are located.

 ## Bibiography and Citations

 ### Important Files